 Sometimes you need to sit in silence and not do anything.
 Here’s some wisdom from an Inuit elder named Majuak, from Diomede Island in Alaska, describing a native practice of creative contemplation called karrtsiluni to Arctic explorer Knud Rasmussen in Rasmussen’s 1932 book The Eagle’s Gift.

-And while the men were thinking out the words for these hymns, it was the custom to put out all the lights.
-The feast house had to be dark and quiet – nothing must disturb or distract the men.
-In utter silence all these men sat there in the gloom and thought, old and young – ay, down to the very smallest urchin, provided he was old enough to speak.
+And while the [people] were thinking out the words for these hymns, it was the custom to put out all the lights.
+The feast house had to be dark and quiet – nothing must disturb or distract the [people gathered there].
+In utter silence all sat there in the gloom and thought, old and young – ay, down to the very smallest urchin, provided he was old enough to speak.

 It was that silence we called karrtsiluni.
 It means waiting for something to break forth.
-For our fore-fathers believed that songs are born in such a silence.
-While everyone is trying hard to think fair thoughts, songs are born in the minds of men, rising like bubbles from the depths – bubbles seeking breath in which to burst.
+For our [ancestors] believed that songs are born in such a silence.
+While everyone is trying hard to think fair thoughts, songs are born . . . rising like bubbles from the depths – bubbles seeking breath in which to burst.